dosiler/Project-GettingAndCleaningData/README.md

 C. About The Raw Source Data

 The data provided was collected from the accelerometers from the Samsung Galaxy S smartphone.
-See this site for a full description of the data: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+See this site for a full description of the data: <br>
+http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The data can be downloaded here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The data can be downloaded here:<br>
+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ==================================================================